idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/CriticalTimeStepMath.md

 # Elastic Beam Element

-Critical time step for an elastic beam element is based on the work by CITE.
+Critical time step for an elastic beam element is based on the work by [!citet](Krieg1973).
 This paper, however, develops the mathematics of $\Delta t^e_{crit}$ specifically for an elastic plate.
-Hence, the implementations for this class are generalized and adapted for an elastic beam, with the major difference being: expressing some quantities in the CITE work in terms of the second moment of area ($I$) and the cross sectional area ($A$).
+Hence, the implementations for this class are generalized and adapted for an elastic beam, with the major difference being: expressing some quantities in the [!citet](Krieg1973) work in terms of the second moment of area ($I$) and the cross sectional area ($A$).

 First, two quantities, $r_o^2$ and $r_A^2$, are defined below.